Where Visual Speech Meets Language: VSP-LLM Framework for Efficient and Context-Aware Visual Speech Processing

 {

 }

 where the target language is used for the position of \texttt{TGT LANG}.
 The objective function for each task can be written as follows,

-where $X$ is input video, $I$ is instruction used, $y^{<l}$ is the previous predictions, and $L$ is the length of ground truth.
+where $X$ is input video, $I$ is instruction used, $y^{l}$ is the $l$-th text token of the ground truth sentence, $y^{<l}$ is the previous predictions, and $L$ is the length of ground truth.
 Please note that this is the first work exploring a unified framework of VSR and VST.
 For training, we employ the recently proposed QLoRA~\cite{dettmers2023qlora} to further relieve the computational load in training LLM.